prometheus-net/prometheus-net/README.md

 # Suppressing default metrics

-The library provides some sample metrics about the current process out of the box, simply to ensure that some output is produced in a default configuration.
-If these metrics are not desirable you may remove them by calling `Metrics.SuppressDefaultMetrics()` before registering any of your own metrics.
+The library enables various default metrics and integrations by default.
+If these default metrics are not desirable you may remove them by calling `Metrics.SuppressDefaultMetrics()` before registering any of your own metrics.

 # DiagnosticSource integration